 How to File Your Tennessee Workers’ Compensation Claim

-- Report your workplace illness or injury to your supervisor as soon as possible, but no later than 15 calendar days after the incident occurred.
+- Notify your supervisor as soon as possible, but no later than 15 calendar days after the incident.
 Waiting any longer may disqualify you from receiving benefits under the state’s Reform Act.

-- Your supervisor must notify your employer’s insurance carrier about the incident within one business day using Form C-20, Tennessee Employer’s First Report of Work Injury or Illness, which starts the claim process.
+- Your supervisor must notify your employer’s insurer within one business day using Form C-20, Tennessee Employer’s First Report of Work Injury or Illness.

 - Once your supervisor submits initial claim paperwork, your employer’s insurance adjuster has 48 hours to contact you with additional questions.
-However, the insurance adjuster must either accept or deny your Tennessee workers’ compensation claim within 14 calendar days.
+However, the insurance adjuster must either accept or deny your claim within 14 calendar days.

 - If your claim’s approved, you’ll receive Form C-42, Agreement Between Employer/Employee’s Choice of Physician Form.
 This form will list at least three nearby doctors willing to treat your illness or injury under your employer’s coverage plan.

-- You must choose an authorized treating physician from the options listed on Form C-42, sign the form and return it to your supervisor.
-Be sure and keep a signed copy for your personal records.
+- You must choose an authorized physician from the options listed on Form C-42, sign the form and return it to your supervisor.
+Keep a signed copy for your personal records.

 - If your claim’s denied and you wish to appeal, you have one year from the date of your injury to file a Petition for Benefit Determination Form with the Tennessee Bureau of Workers’ Compensation.

-Every Tennessee workers’ compensation case is unique, so your own process may vary.
-Review the Beginner’s Guide to Tennessee Workers’ Compensation to learn more.
+Every case is unique, so your own process may vary.
+Review the Beginner’s Guide to Workers’ Compensation to learn more.